 Any notes should be submitted with the final piece for moderation.
 For GCSE English, English Literature and English Language, the notes are limited to 150 words for submissions in 2015 and beyond, and the pro forma must be used.

 - If students do any work on the actual task prior to the assessment taking place, the teacher must not mark it or comment on it, as this would be seen as drafting and re-drafting.
 Therefore, schools and colleges should consider carefully the best time to release the title to the students.

 - There can be no intervention by any member of staff once a controlled assessment session has started.

 - Once a task has been marked, no individual feedback should be given.

-- Marked work should not be given back to students but they can be told what mark and band they attained (but not the grades as these have not been awarded at this stage).
+- Marked work should not be given back to students but they can be told which mark and band they attained (but not the grades – as these have not been awarded at this stage).

 - Students can receive general feedback on the skills achieved and the areas for improvement in future.

 Scribes are allowed in all parts of the exam/controlled assessment.
 This is because AQA takes the view that any advantage gained by having a scribe will be balanced by the disadvantage caused by the rather difficult process of working with a scribe.
 Readers cannot be used where reading is being assessed.